NeXTSTEP: Overview

 NeXTSTEP is a preeminent implementation of the last three items.
 The toolkits are the canonical development system for all of the software on the system.

 It introduced the idea of the Dock (carried through OpenStep and into macOS) and the Shelf.
 NeXTSTEP originated or innovated a large number of other GUI concepts which became common in other operating systems: 3D chiseled widgets, large full-color icons, system-wide drag and drop of a wide range of objects beyond file icons, system-wide piped services, real-time scrolling and window dragging, properties dialog boxes called "inspectors", and window modification notices (such as the saved status of a file).
 The system is among the first general-purpose user interfaces to handle publishing color standards, transparency, sophisticated sound and music processing (through a Motorola 56000 DSP), advanced graphics primitives, internationalization, and modern typography, in a consistent manner across all applications.

 Additional kits were added to the product line.
 These include Portable Distributed Objects (PDO), which allow easy remote invocation, and Enterprise Objects Framework, an object-relational database system.
-The kits made the system particularly interesting to custom application programmers, and NeXTSTEP had a long history in the financial programming community.
+The kits made the system particularly interesting to custom application programmers, and NeXTSTEP had a long history in the financial programming domain.

 History

 NeXTSTEP was built upon Mach and BSD, initially 4.3BSD-Tahoe.
 A preview release of NeXTSTEP (version 0.8) was shown with the launch of the NeXT Computer on October 12, 1988.
 The first full release, NeXTSTEP 1.0, shipped on September 18, 1989.
 It was updated to 4.3BSD-Reno in NeXTSTEP 3.0.
 The last version, 3.3, was released in early 1995, for the Motorola 68000 family based NeXT computers, Intel x86, Sun SPARC, and HP PA-RISC-based systems.

 NeXT separated the underlying operating system from the application frameworks, producing OpenStep.
 OpenStep and its applications can run on multiple underlying operating systems, including OPENSTEP, Windows NT, and Solaris.
-In 1997, it was updated to 4.4BSD while assimilated into Apple's development of Rhapsody for x86 and Power Macintosh.
-NeXTSTEP's direct descendants are Apple's macOS, iOS, iPadOS, watchOS, and tvOS.
+In 1997, it was updated to 4.4BSD while assimilated into Apple's development of Rhapsody for x86 and PowerPC.
+NeXTSTEP's direct descendant is Apple's macOS, which then yielded iPhone OS 1, iOS, iPadOS, watchOS, and tvOS.